backslashgithub/com.sonos/README.md

 Play mixed source playlists from Homey Media

 ### Known bugs
-Playback of tracks from the Google Play Music app is not possible with Sonos due to the restricted API's.<br/>
-It is possible to play your Google Play Music tracks on Sonos by creating a Sonos Playlist which Homey can play on your Sonos speaker!
+Spotify playback is only possible when you are logged into spotify on the Sonos speaker.
+The app does not check this yet and will fail to play Spotify songs when you are not logged in.

 ##What's new
+####v2.3.0
+Fixed bug where Google Play Music tracks could not be played on Sonos speakers Added condition card to check the current playback state of a speaker.

 ####v2.2.2
 Added polling for playlist changes each hour<br/>
 Added check for playlist changes each time you switch speakers to a Sonos speaker.